ariansani/Practice_FavouriteMovies/README.md

 ### Project Set Up
 1. _(MySQL Workbench)_ connect to Digital Ocean Cloud with DOAdmin
 2. _(MYSQL Workbench)_ Create database and tables
-3. _(MySQL Workbench)_ Create a user and assign the database privileges
+3. _(MySQL Workbench)_ Create a database user and assign the database privileges
 4. _(DigitalOcean website)_ Retrieve the connection information of created user
     * USERNAME
     * PASSWORD